mblink/cloudwatch-logs-lambda-notifier/README.md

 In `.env`, replace the value of `AWS_ROLE_ARN` with the value you create below in ["Create a role"](#create-a-role).

 In `deploy.env`, add your own secret values to use when sending the email notification with SendGrid.
+The values are:

+- `FROM_EMAIL`: The email address you'd like the notification to appear to be sent from
+- `TO_EMAIL`: The email address you'd like the notification to be sent to
+- `SENDGRID_API_KEY`: Your SendGrid API key.
+If necessary, you can [create a new one here](https://app.sendgrid.com/settings/api_keys)

 ### Create a role